fukayatsu/bbs2ch/README.md

 # Bbs2ch

-TODO: Write a gem description
+A gem to read 2ch bbs

 ## Installation